 On May 28, 2019, the Company entered into a patent license agreement, or the Patent License, with the National Cancer Institute, or the NCI.
-Pursuant to the Patent License, the Company holds an exclusive, worldwide license to certain intellectual property to develop and commercialize patient-derived (autologous), peripheral blood T-cell therapy products engineered by transposon-mediated gene transfer to express TCRs reactive to mutated KRAS, p53 and EGFR.
+Pursuant to the Patent License, the Company holds an exclusive, worldwide license to certain intellectual property to develop and commercialize patient-derived (autologous), peripheral blood T-cell therapy products engineered by transposon-mediated gene transfer to express TCRs reactive to mutated KRAS, TP53 and EGFR.
 In addition, pursuant to the Patent License, the Company holds an exclusive, worldwide license to certain intellectual property for manufacturing technologies to develop and commercialize autologous, peripheral blood T-cell therapy products engineered by non-viral gene transfer to express TCRs, as well as a non-exclusive, worldwide license to certain additional manufacturing technologies.

-Pursuant to the terms of the Patent License, the Company is required to pay the NCI a cash payment in the aggregate amount of \$1.5 million payable in \$0.5 million installments within sixty days, six-months, and the twelve-month anniversary of the effective date of the agreement for the Patent License.
-The Company also agreed to reimburse the NCI for past patent expenses in the aggregate amount of approximately \$46 thousand.
-During the three and nine months ended September 30, 2019, the Company made payments under the Patent License for \$0.5 million.
-At September 30, 2019, the Company included the remaining \$1.0 million for the Patent License as current liabilities on the Company's balance sheet.
+Pursuant to the terms of the Patent License, the Company is required to pay the NCI a cash payment in the aggregate amount of \$1.5 million payable in \$0.5 million installments within sixty days, six-months, and the twelve-month anniversary of the effective date of the agreement of the Patent License.
+The \$1.5 million was expensed in the second quarter of 2019 with \$0.5 million remaining in current liabilities at March 31, 2020.
+The Company also reimbursed the NCI for past patent expenses in the aggregate amount of approximately \$46 thousand.

 The terms of the Patent License also require the Company to pay the NCI minimum annual royalties in the amount of \$0.3 million, which amount will be reduced to \$0.1 million once the aggregate minimum annual royalties paid by the Company equals \$1.5 million.
 The first minimum annual royalty payment is payable on the date that is eighteen months following the date of the Patent License.
+As of March 31, 2020, the Company included a prepayment of \$0.3 million related to the Patent License as prepaid expenses and other current assets on the Company's Balance Sheet.